NOAA Ocean Explorer and Life in the Mariana Trench

 The Mariana Trench

 Researchers at various organizations have made the following measurements.
+The measurements vary slightly depending on the organization involved.
 They may be updated as equipment and techniques improve.

 - The trench is approximately 10,944 metres (36,069 feet or 6.831 miles) deep at its deepest point.
 This area is known as Challenger Deep.